SkynetLabs/skynet-kernel/README.md

 communicate with the user's kernel.
 The vast majority of application calls will talk exclusively to the bridge.

-The only two methods of the bridge are 'test' and 'newKernelQuery'.  'test' is a simple handshake protocol that a webpage can perform to confirm that the bridge exists. 'newKernelQuery' will cause the bridge to open a new query with the kernel, forwarding all updates and responses.
+The only two methods of the bridge are 'kernelBridgeVersion' and 'newKernelQuery'. 'kernelBridgeVersion' is a simple handshake protocol that a webpage can perform to confirm that the bridge exists. 'newKernelQuery' will cause the bridge to open a new query with the kernel, forwarding all updates and responses.

 Because multiple scripts on the same page may be trying to communicate with the bridge, and those scripts have no way to avoid nonce reuse, we namespace the